Seth-Harlaar/flexer-unicode-regular-expressions/README.md

 # flexer-unicode-regular-expressions
-A python script built for generating flexer-compatible regular expressions to capture all the unicode code points in specific general categories
+A python script built for generating flexer-compatible regular expressions to capture all the unicode code points in specific general categories.

+This script was used in the development of the cooklang-in-c project.

 ## How it Works